rhine3/audiomoth-guide/guide.md

 In general, when the AudioMoth is in CUSTOM or DEFAULT mode, a red LED means the AudioMoth is recording, a green LED means the AudioMoth is sleeping between recordings, and simultaneous red and green LEDs mean that the AudioMoth recording has failed or will fail in some way.
 Failures come in two flavors:
 1. Constantly lit red LED, flashing green LED: the AudioMoth has a configuration, but the time is not set.
-   * This can be caused by loss of batteries or by configuring the AudioMoth with the "Always require acoustic chime on switching to CUSTOM" option."
+   * This can be caused by loss of battery power or by configuring the AudioMoth with the "Always require acoustic chime on switching to CUSTOM" option."
    * This can be solved by setting the time using the computer or phone apps (see information about how to [set the time](#set-the-time))
 2. Flashing red LED, flashing green LED: the "double flash" means that the AudioMoth has encountered a recording error.
 This happens in three circumstances:
    * 100ms flash on first switching to CUSTOM mode: no recording schedule has been set.
-On earlier firmware versions, this would happen if the AudioMoth lost its configuration when its batteries were lost; now, the AudioMoth keeps its configuration even if the batteries were lost.
+On earlier firmware versions, this would happen if the AudioMoth lost its configuration when its batteries were lost; now, the AudioMoth keeps its configuration even if the batteries are lost.
    * 500ms flash: there is currently a recording failure due to the recorder malfunctioning (e.g. getting wet), the SD card malfunctioning, being full, or not being formatted correctly, or a low battery.
 This happens in CUSTOM mode when the recorder is attempting to record, or in DEFAULT mode.
    * 10ms flash: there was a recording failure on a previous recording.
 This happens when the AudioMoth is scheduled to sleep in CUSTOM mode.